akoenig/laessig/README.md

 ### Observe

 Observes a defined LESS file.
 If there are local changes, _laessig_ will compile it into the respective css file.
 Note that the tool observes the whole directory.
-So if you have some other LESS files which will be imported in the observed one, _laessig_ will also trigger the compile mechanism.
+So if you have some other LESS files which will be imported into the observed one, _laessig_ will also trigger the compile mechanism.

 **Usage:**